 At Grace and Holy Trinity, you can help us share the good news in three ways:

 your neighbors and co-workers to join us for worship or at other parish events.
 At least half of our Sunday visitors are here because someone invited them and brought them to church.
-Some of our best evangelist’s are children and youth so please encourage all the members of your family to invite friends to GHTC.
+Some of our best evangelists are children and youth, so please encourage your family to invite friends to church.

-Many people are more open to a first time visit to a church event rather than a worship service.
-It is may feel less intimidating.
-Invite your friends and colleagues to a parish dinner or breakfast, the ping-pong tournament or other event.
+Many people are more open to a first-time visit to a church event rather than a worship service.
+It can feel less intimidating.
+Invite friends and colleagues to a parish dinner or breakfast, the ping-pong tournament or other event.

 all those visiting with us.
-At all events, and especially Sunday worship, please speak to those you don’t know, invite them to join you at the breakfast table and introduce them to others.
-Wearing your name tag is also a sign of welcome — it removes the burden of remembering names especially for those who are new members.
+At all events, and especially Sunday worship, please speak to those you don’t know, invite them to join you at breakfast, and introduce them to others.
+And wear your name tag!
+It’s a sign of welcome and removes the burden of remembering names for new members and visitors.

 newcomers and guests into our activities and worship.
-Ask visitors and new members to attend a Sunday class with you, or sit with you at worship.
-You can also tell them about programs that you’re involved in and what that involvement means to you.
+Ask visitors and new members to attend a Sunday class with you or sit with you at worship.
+You can also tell them about your church activities and what that involvement means to you.

-Sunday Greeters welcome people to our worship services, help them find them way around the building and meet others.
+- Sunday Greeters welcome people to our worship services, help them find them way around the building, and introduce them to others.
 Greeters usually serve one Sunday every two months.

-Help with communications.
-Help us maintain our social media sites and design publications.
+- Help with communications.
+Pitch in to help maintain our social media sites and design our publications.

 Barb Dodd, Associate for Generosity, Discipleship and Communications, will be glad to help connect you with a ministry that would be fulfilling for you.
 Any staff member also would be pleased to help point you in the right direction.